bukovyn/CentOS-7-Server/README.md

    Device Boot      Start         End      Blocks   Id  System
 ```
-*Note: If this drive has previous partitions on it which you would like to get rid of, `d` deletes a partition, after deletion, `w` writes the modification to the disk.*
+:grey-exclamation:*Note: If this drive has previous partitions on it which you would like to get rid of, `d` deletes a partition, after deletion, `w` writes the modification to the disk.*

-*WARNING: Deleting a partition and writing it to the disk is a "semi"-permanent action, technically you can recover the deleted partition data but it is more trouble than it's worth.
+:warning:*WARNING: Deleting a partition and writing it to the disk is a "semi"-permanent action, technically you can recover the deleted partition data but it is more trouble than it's worth.
 Think twice before deleting a partition.*

 To create a new partition, we run `n`:
 ```